detkno90/detkno90/README.md

 - 👋 Hi, I’m @detkno90 or my name in the other worldly view as darthnoor
 - 👀 I’m interested in proggraming / testing / java / creating website for fun and mostly the internet...
-- 🌱 I’m currently learning Q.A as a starter / many more thing should be fill as this is my passion since my teenagers /
+- 🌱 I’m currently learning full-stack web dev as a starter / many more thing should be fill as this is my passion since my teenagers /
 -     ill make sure of it / ill make it as my mission this year
 -     and see how far ill make it this year

+#HTML - done !
+#CSS - Ongoing
+#JS - soon
 -
 -
 -   ...